configcat/docs/website/docs/advanced/proxy/overview.md

 - **Online**: In this mode, the underlying SDK has an active connection to the ConfigCat CDN network through the internet.
 - **Offline**: In [this mode](#offline-mode), the underlying SDK doesn't have an active connection to ConfigCat.
 Instead, it uses the configured cache or a file as a source of its *config JSON*.

-With the combination of the above modes you can construct a cluster of proxies where only one node is responsible for the communication with ConfigCat and all the other nodes are working from a central cache.
+With the combination of the above modes, you can construct a cluster of proxies where only one node is responsible for the communication with ConfigCat, and all the other nodes are working from a central cache.

 <img className="bordered zoomable" src="/docs/assets/proxy/load_balanced.png" alt="Load balanced Proxy architecture" />